Pan Roasting - A Cooking Technique Used By the Pros

 - Pre-heat the oven to 450°F.

-- Melt 2 tablespoons of butter in a heavy bottomed sauce pan and sweat the shallot and leeks over low heat covered for approx. 10-12 minutes.
+- Melt two tablespoons of butter in a heavy-bottomed sauce pan, sweat the shallot, and leeks over low heat covered for approx. 10-12 minutes.
 They should be very soft and translucent but not take on any color.

 - Turn the heat up to medium, and add the veal/beef stock.
 Simmer uncovered for 3-4 minutes, then re-cover and set aside.
-The leek/shallot mixture should be moist but not swimming in stock at this point.
+The leek/shallot mixture should be moist but not swimming in stock.

 - Add the canola oil and heat until the oil shimmers.